furkleindustries/accelerator-core/README.md

 <a name="templates"></a>
 ## Templates

 The Accelerator devtool (`accelerator-tool`) uses templates to construct new passages.
 These templates are stored locally in `src/templates`.
 Feel free to modify them as you see fit.

-There is minor rewriting of these when they are being copied by `accelerator-tool`, but as of now that is restricted solely to the replacement in all generated files of `%NAME%` with the name of the new passage.
+There is also automatic rewriting of templated files generated by `accelerator-tool new` based on the values in the `.env` file.
+Any value in that configuration file which begins with `ACCELERATOR_` will be conditionally injected into all rewritten content.
+Note that this does not apply to `PUBLIC_URL`, which is handled by the `Create React App` build system.
+An example of this kind of rewriting:

+Any instances of `%FOO%` in a core source file which is rewritten and redistributed in an Accelerator story will be rewritten by the `.env` value for `ACCELERATOR_FOO`.
+Note that the `ACCELERATOR_` prefix must be omitted in files which are rewritten.

+All instances of `%NAME%` are also rewritten with the name specified in the `package.json` file.

 <a name="plugins"></a>
 ## Plugins